lilactown/observe-component/README.md

 ```

 #### `fromComponent(observeComponent, ...events)`
-Returns the stream attached to the `ObservableComponent`.
-Optional string `event` parameters can be supplied to return a stream only containing those events.
+Returns the observable attached to the `ObservableComponent`.
+Optional string `event` parameters can be supplied to return a observable only containing those events.

-fromComponent streams emit a `ComponentEvent` object.
+fromComponent observables emit a `ComponentEvent` object.

 Example:
 ```javascript